jaskaran34/IOT/README.md

 # Project Name

 ## Overview
 This project allows users to manage and monitor different types of modules, generate random module measurements, and simulate module failures.
-The user interface is intuitive, featuring a sidebar with various options to facilitate these operations.

 ## Features
 - **Add Module Types**: Create and manage different types of modules such as temperature, pressure, speed, etc.